commitizen-tools/commitizen/README.rst

 The reasoning behind it is that is easier to read, and enforces writing descriptive commits.

-Besides that, having a convetion on your commits, makes it possible to parse them and use them for something else, like generating automatically the version or a changelog.
+Besides that, having a convention on your commits, makes it possible to parse them and use them for something else, like generating automatically the version or a changelog.